swyxio/rollup-plugin-react-sfc/README.md

 - [ ] optional `css` no-op function for syntax highlighting in JS
 - [ ] $value shorthand eg `$value`
 - [ ] $value generalized eg `$style`
-- [ ] set displayName based on fileName?

 ## helpful resources used in making this